The Non-Executive of Trulieve Cannabis (TCNNF) is Selling Shares

-Today, the Non-Executive of Trulieve Cannabis (TCNNF), Thad Beshears, sold shares of TCNNF for $11.94M.
+Today, the Non-Executive of Trulieve Cannabis (TCNNF), Richard Suber May, sold shares of TCNNF for $1.54M.

-In addition to Thad Beshears, 4 other TCNNF executives reported Sell trades in the last month.
+Following this transaction Richard Suber May’s holding in the company was decreased by 298% to a total of $12.32 million.
+Following Richard Suber May’s last TCNNF Sell transaction on September 17, 2019, the stock climbed by 11.9%.

 See today’s analyst top recommended stocks >>